Embracing Authenticity: Navigating Thanksgiving with Gratitude and Boundaries

 If politics, diet talk, or family drama comes up, prepare a gentle redirection in advance.
 For example:

-• Or use humour: “Sorry, the family rule is one political opinion per slice of pie.”
+Or use humor: “Sorry, the family rule is one political opinion per slice of pie.”

 Detours keep the mood lighter without escalating tension.